Flock1/Flock1.github.io/index.md

 - This was a code I wrote during my brief time at the Tata Institute of Fundemental Research in Mumbai.
 I worked on a small RL model to make any quantum state go to equal superpisition.

+3. Model Compression:

+- I worked on a small model compression technique where I was able to reduce an MNIST classifier by almost 97% and achived accuracy of 85%.
+Currently working on bigger models like VGG and ResNet.

 ### Markdown